achrysaetos/leck-tang-personal/posts/skills-to-learn.md

 ---
-title: 'Coolest skills to learn in foreign countries'
+title: 'Traveling 2/2 - Coolest skills to learn in foreign countries'
 date: '2023-05-29'
 ---